arinzeuwazurike/dnnls_final_project/README.md

 #### Example
 ![Example 1](Experiment/LSTM_CLIP_experiment/example_1.png)

-Ground Truth:
- the confrontation continued as anon leader stood among the soldiers. the air was thick with tension, and they tried to decipher the meaning behind the masked figure. anon leader spoke again, “ we are not your enemies. we are the voice of the people. ” the soldiers remained silent, unsure of how to respond.

 Prediction:
  in room was to he air of, in the tension, the room was a with a, and the was to the beher the tension. the tension atmosphere. air was,,, and he need to was mind, need to weight was the tension, room ' a, and of the to the. in lighting lighting lighting lighting lighting lightinglllllllllllllllllllllrkedrkedrkedrkedrkedrkedrkedrkedrkedrkedrkedrkedrkedrkedrkedrkedrkedrkedrkedrkedrkedrkedrkedrked

 ![Example 2](Experiment/LSTM_CLIP_experiment/example_2.png)

-Ground Truth:
- back outside, sarah addressed tom with a sense of urgency. " we need to find her, " she insisted. tom nodded in agreement, his mind racing with possibilities. the potted plant stood as a silent witness to the tension between her and him. the indoor setting felt like a cage, trapping them in their fear.

 Prediction:
  in in, the, the, the silent of unease. the we need to the a, but he had,,, the, and mind racing with the. roomted plant, near he man witness to the tension. him. the. room room was a a sense, and him. the shoulders. on lighting lighting lighting lighting lighting lightinglllllllllllllllllrkedrkedrkedrkedrkedrkedrkedrkedrkedrkedrkedrkedrkedrkedrkedrkedrkedrkedrkedrkedrkedrkedrkedrkedrkedrkedrkedrkedrked